CSCfi/grafana-prometheus-template/README.md

 $ oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist='193.166.25.134'
 ```

-**Note: Doing this will allow connections from all Rahti namespaces, contact Rahti admins if you want a specific egress IP for your namespace.**
+**Note: Doing this will allow connections from all Rahti namespaces.
+Contact Rahti admins if you want a specific egress IP for your namespace.**